 Any or all of the following options can bridge the gap between overall performance of the upgraded building and Near Zero levels.

 There are large areas of south-facing roofs where solar pv and hot water panels can be fitted.
 They can, of course, be ground mounted away from buildings.

-The areas with reasonable orientation, slightly east of south, amount to ~260 sg m on the north wing, 180 sq m on the south wing, totalling ~440 sq m.
-At a rate of ~170Wp per sq m, achievable with high efficiency monocrystalline cells, this could generate a peak of ~75 KW.
+The areas with reasonable orientation, slightly east of south, amount to ~260 sq m on the north wing, 180 sg m on the south wing, totalling ~440 sg m.
+At a rate of ~170Wp per sg m, achievable with high efficiency monocrystalline cells, this could generate a peak of ~75 KW.
 Typical performance in west Cork would suggest an annual output of 60 MWh (current values are around €5,400 or ~€10,000 for feed-in or import tariffs respectively).

 Our own experience shows that pv generation in winter will be around 5 - 10% or less of typical summer rates, so whilst energy overall may be balanced annually, there will be large imports in winter, and especially at night.
-This mismatch between peak supply and peak demand, can be mitigated with energy storage - see below.